Can you get 2 credit cards from the same company?

 Check for pre-approval offers with no risk to your credit score.

-Is it good to have two credit cards from the same company?
+Is it good to have 2 credit cards from the same company?

 Is there an annual fee?

-Benefits of having two credit cards from the same company
+Benefits of having 2 credit cards from the same company

-Having two credit cards from the same company might make it easier to manage multiple accounts by offering a centralized place to manage payments, redeem rewards and more.
+If you’re going to have two credit cards, using the same issuer might offer a centralized place to pay statements, redeem rewards and more.

 Is it better to have credit cards from different companies?

-Can I have two Capital One credit cards?
+Can I have 2 Capital One credit cards?

-Key takeaways: Having two credit cards from the same company
+Key takeaways: having 2 credit cards from the same company

 Related Content